pusher-community/pusher-websocket-ruby/README.md

 `pusher-client` is a Ruby gem for consuming WebSockets from the [Pusher Channels](https://pusher.com/channels) web service.

-The connection to Pusher Channels can optionally be maintained in its own thread (see Asynchronous Usage).

-This gem no longer depends on `em-http`, and is compatible with jruby since 0.2.

 ## Installation

 ```sh
 gem install pusher-client
 ```

+This gem is compatible with jruby since 0.2.

 ## Single-Threaded Usage

-The application will pause at `socket.connect` and handle events from Pusher Channels as they happen.
+The application will pause at `channels_client.connect` and handle events from Pusher Channels as they happen.

 ```ruby
 require 'pusher-client'